 With this series of articles, it is possible to go back to the previous article by clicking on the arrow above (right side of screen), for example, if a search machine brought you directly here.
 Or you can go on to the next article.
 The 10 articles relating to raw food were revised in 2014.
 All of the other articles are new.

 This article focuses on several major arguments for changing to a raw food diet.
 In it, I will also discuss some of the more disputed ones.
 Each of the claims could clearly open up a discussion of its own, which could fill a whole volume of books.
 Here are the most important points.

-Maillard identified around 45o different molecular bonds in potatoes cooked at a high temperature.
+Maillard identified around 450 different molecular bonds in potatoes cooked at a high temperature.
 Only one of these, acrylamide, came to public attention in 2002.
 The food industry takes full advantage of the Maillard reaction, which gives fried and baked foods their desirable flavor.
 See also our book reviews of "Salt Sugar Fat" and "Lügen Lobbies Lebensmittel (Lies lobbies food)".

 Returning now to the statement I made above that “some reasons become obvious through synthesis.”
 I would like to show that not only analysis but also logic can lead to inference.
 A clear example is that undomesticated animals eat raw food.
 We also know that our predecessors (not ancestors) lived exclusively from raw food for millions of years.

 We also know that full genetic adaptation (adaptation, natural selection, evolution — see also geochronology) takes hundreds of thousands or millions of years.
 We know too that fire was discovered several hundred thousand years ago, but that it has been used regularly in food preparation only in relatively recent years.

 Certain misconceptions also exist regarding early cooked foods, especially as to what type of foods were cooked.